tresks/RMS/README.md

 With this script you can do a number of things and in doing so piss many people off in the process, including the admins.

-My discord if needed: tresk#2201
+My discord if needed: Snipped
 ## Script:
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/tresks/RAS/main/Rate%20My%20Shitter.lua"))()